box/box-typescript-sdk-gen/docs/memberships.md

 ### Arguments

 - groupMembershipId `string`
   - The ID of the group membership.
-  - Used as `group_membership_id` in path `path` of the API call
+Example: "434534"
 - headers `DeleteGroupMembershipByIdHeadersArg`
-  - Used as headers for the API call
+  - Headers of deleteGroupMembershipById method

 ### Returns